 by Norio Hayakawa

-It is a word that was claimed to have been coined by several individuals over the last couple of decades.
+It is a word that was claimed to have been coined by several individuals over the last three decades or so.

-To the best of my knowledge, one of the first persons to have coined that word was Gary Schultz of Santa Monica, California, who was a former colleague of mine in the early 1990s when I was leading an informal group called the Civilian Intelligence Network.
+As far as I know, one of the first persons to have coined that word (although in a wrong context) was Gary Schultz of Santa Monica, California, who was a former colleague of mine in the early 1990s when I was active in an informal group called the Civilian Intelligence Network.

 Conspiratology is a comprehensive study on the origins, the role and effects of beliefs in conspiracy theories on society.